Photography A Level

 About the subject

-Photography is a creative and practical course which combines technical aspects of photographic image making with the aesthetic qualities of images.
-It is a course in which students can develop practical skills to express ideas through the medium of photography.
+Photography is a creative and practical course which combines technical aspects of image making with the exploration of ideas through a range of media, materials and processes.
+Learners will engage with early light-based images and rudimentary technology, such as a pinhole cameras and photograms, as well as the most contemporary, including the use of digital cameras, scanners and studio lighting.
 Students will learn to critique photographers’ work as well as develop and realise their own art.

 Lessons will contain critiques of photographer’s work, analysis of composition, research and the development of ideas and photographic techniques.
 Practical lessons will take place in the darkrooms, studios and the classrooms which are equipped with high spec computers.

 Photography combines well with many creative and technical subjects.
 The high coursework content of the course should be considered when choosing your programme of study.
 Photography is also offered at Foundation or Degree level.
 Students also progress onto apprenticeships or employment.

 The Eduqas (WJEC) specification consists of one assignment in year one (Personal Creative Enquiry) & two assignments in year two including the Personal Investigation and the Externally Set Assignment.
 See below for details:

 Year 1 – Subject Modules (100% Coursework)

 Personal Creative Enquiry Portfolio- 100% of Year 1 Marks (Transfer Exam)- The emphasis of this component is on the development of understanding and skills, using an appropriate range of materials, processes and techniques.
 Students will produce a collection of materials that exemplifies work carried out during the first year of the course which will provide the foundations for the skills required to succeed in in year 2